Grounded Text-to-Image Synthesis with Attention Refocusing: Experiments

-\myparagraph{Evaluation metrics} We follow HRS~\cite{bakr2023hrs} to compute the evaluation metrics, where each category has specific metrics to assess the accuracy.
-In counting, the number of objects detected in generated images is compared to the ground truths in text prompts to measure the precision, recall, and F1 score.
+\myparagraph{Evaluation metrics.} Regarding text-to-image evaluation, we follow the protocol in HRS~\cite{bakr2023hrs} to compute the metrics on individual categories.
+In counting, the number of objects detected in generated images is compared to the ground truths in text prompts to calculate the precision, recall, and F1 score.
+We use accuracy as the evaluation metric for spatial, size, and color categories.
 False positive samples happen when the number of generated objects is smaller than the ground truths.
 In contrast, the false negative objects are counted for the missing objects in the synthesized images.
 For other categories, we use accuracy as the evaluation metric.
 Depending on the category, the image is counted as a correct prediction when all detected objects are correct, either for spatial relationships, color, or size.
+For TIFA benchmark, we assess the alignment between the generated images and input texts using the TIFA score ~\cite{hu2023tifa}.

-\myparagraph{Implementation details} We evaluate the framework by plugging it into various open-source text-to-image models and methods, including Stable Diffusion (SD) V-1.4~\cite{rombach2022high}, Attend-and-excite~\cite{chefer2023attend}, Layout-guidance~\cite{chen2023training}, MultiDiffusion~\cite{kumari2022multi}, and GLIGEN~\cite{li2023gligen}.
-We apply both Cross-Attention Refocusing and Self-Attention Refocusing losses on the attention maps of resolution $16\times 16$.
-All images are generated with $50$ steps of denoising, but the number of steps applying our losses $t^\prime$ is configured as 30.
-The initial step sizer $\alpha$ is set to $3$ and decreases by $1$ after each 10 denoising steps to prevent the deterioration of image quality in later steps of diffusion models.
-We initiate the number of refinement iterations $\tau$ for each step as $5$ and decrease to 3 and then 1 at $10$-th and $20$-th step.
-We use the same set of hyperparameters for both benchmarks and all the backbone methods in our experiment.
+In box-and-text evaluations, we report FID~\cite{heusel2017gans} in COCO2014 ~\cite{cocodataset}, using available bounding boxes from this benchmark as input layouts for grounded text-to-image models.
+We randomly choose 5k captions and corresponding images from this benchmark to calculate the FID.
+We use this evaluation to validate that our generation results remain natural compared to the base model.

-For the text-to-layout prediction, we use GPT-4 model via API to generate bounding boxes given input prompts.
-To generate the correct prompt, we provide guidance and example, including the maximum size of bounding boxes as well as the output format, for the best context understanding.
-The table~\ref{tab:chatgpt} is an extra prompt including the instruction of the task in the first row, the unwanted cases in the next four rows, and the most format-compatible example in the two final rows.
+For mask guidance evaluation, we measure the alignment with IoU used in DenseDiffusion~\cite{kim2023dense}, assess the textual similarity with CLIP Score ~\cite{hessel2021clipscore}, and ensure the object presence using the SOA-I score ~\cite{hinz2019semantic} using YOLOv7 ~\cite{wang2023yolov7} for object detection.